 You will be advised when to make an appointment with the Practice Nurse at your surgery to have the clips or stitches removed.
-You will be given a letter for the nurse, wound dressings, dressing packs, a clip remover and your wound care card.
+You will be given a letter for the nurse, wound dressings, dressing packs and a clip remover.

-You will be given painkillers, blood thinning medication, syringes, if prescribed, and your usual medications to go home with and a copy of the doctors letter should you need to see him in the following week.
+You will be given painkillers, Enoxaparin (blood thinning) syringes if prescribed and your usual medications to go home with and a copy of the doctors letter should you need to see him in the following week.